mikeknep/dotfiles/README.md

 ##### Behavior

-- `symlink.sh` progresses group by group.
+- `bin/symlink.sh` progresses group by group.
 You do not need to hook up to the dotfiles' settings for all groups--for example, if you want to keep your existing bash and git configuration but start using the repo's vim and rspec settings, you can do that.

 - Archiving a file simply appends the suffix "old" to the filename.
 It remains in the home directory.